Home | About

 Bonjour, hello, ciao!

 My name is Léna Remy-Kovach.
 I am a Ph.D.
 Student in North American Indigenous Literatures at the Albert-Ludwigs University of Freiburg, in Germany.
-I study the notions of healing and (re)conciliation in contemporary Horror and Gothic Indigenous novels.
+I research the strategies for healing in contemporary horror and fantasy Indigenous novels.

-My current projects include the imagery of hunger and cannibalism in contemporary Native horror literature, the commodification of Native American monsters in Horror television series, and the use of traditional Euro-American creatures and tropes in modern Horror by Indigenous writers from Turtle Island.
+My other projects include the imagery of hunger and cannibalism in contemporary Indigenous horror literature, the commodification of Indigenous monsters in Horror television series, and the use of traditional Euro-American creatures and tropes in modern Horror by Indigenous writers from Turtle Island.

-I am now a lecturer in North American Studies at the University of Freiburg.
-I currently teach Cultural Studies classes on Indigenous Peoples in Canada, and a literature seminar on Native American detective fiction.
-I also created #IndigenousReads, a colloquium dedicated to contemporary Indigenous fiction from Turtle Island, currently in its 3rd semester, for which I received a development grant.
+I am also a lecturer in North American Studies at the University of Freiburg.
+I currently teach introductory classes in Indigenous Studies, a Cultural Studies seminar on mis- and self-representations of Indigenous people in North American visual culture, and a literature seminar on Native American detective fiction.
+I also created #IndigenousReads, a mothly colloquium dedicated to contemporary Indigenous fiction from Turtle Island, currently in its 4th semester, for which I received a development grant.